A Sure Way To Waste Everyone’s Money.

 I need to liquidate (sell) one of my assets in order for me to have the cash to pay the tax.
 I could sell a house, a car, a painting, sure – but those are arduous tasks and much harder than me selling my position in Tesla.
 I don’t want to sell my position in Tesla, but I owe someone money and have a deadline to pay, therefore I make the best decision I can with the options presented to me.
 So I sell $500,000 worth of my Tesla stock.
 Artificially triggering a movement left (downwards) for Tesla in the publicly traded market.
 Now Tesla are affected because one sell off may lead to another and then again potentially to another, and all of a sudden Tesla is significantly down – but they didn’t do anything wrong, production is good, the products are working.
 They have been unfairly duped.

 Now take this example to the extreme.
 Jeff Bezos is worth whatever billions of dollars.
 He has incredible wealth.
-The kind of wealth that powers entire businesses and communities.
+The kind of wealth that can power nations.
 To tax him 2% would require him to liquidate millions of dollars worth of various investments, immediately destroying whatever else that money was working hard to achieve.

-The French have had this policy for years, and a report from the OECD – Organisation for Ecnonomic Cooperation and Developement said – “past attempts to tax wealth frequently failed to meet distributive goals and encountered significant administrative problems”
+The French have had this policy for years, and a report from the OECD – Organisation for Economic Cooperation and Development said – “past attempts to tax wealth frequently failed to meet distributive goals and encountered significant administrative problems”

 Richard Epstein suggests that a 1% drop GDP would eradicate tax revenue gained through the wealth tax.
 It is far beyond my means to calculate, but I would assume the negative incentives presented to the wealthy would cause a drop in investment and consumption significant enough to stifle America’s GDP beyond 1%.